By Chet Yarbrough

 Nasaw tells the story of Kennedy’s life—how he became rich; how much he loved his

 family; how he provided for family financial security; how he influenced and was influenced by Franklin Roosevelt; how he became Ambassador to Great Britain; and what he thought of Neville Chamberlain, Winston Churchill, Harry Truman, Dwight Eisenhower, and Joseph McCarthy.
-In Nasaw’s unfolding of historic American and world events, one finds some very personal details of Kennedy’s life.
+In Nasaw’s unfolding of American’ history and world events, one finds some very personal details of Kennedy’s life.
 Though Kennedy adored his wife and family,

 he is an unfaithful husband; having affairs with famous women like Gloria Swanson and Clarie Boothe Luce.